oliv5/profile/README.md

 Called with an argument, the "rc_source" function loads all scripts in "~/.rc.d" whose name matches partially the argument, whether it is executable or not.

 File "~/.rc.list" is useful on filesystems where files cannot be made executable, like Android sdcard.
+It is a list of files to load automatically.

 The user/machine specific extension set of scripts is loaded through scripts ".rc.local" and ".rc.local.end".